 Would you look at that?
 It appears I put off my favorite Phone.com service standard to the last.
-Since starting Communicate Better Blog a little over a year ago, I have fallen in love with companies like Zappos, Nordstrom and Ritz-Carlton.
+Since starting Communicate Better Blog a little over a year ago, I have fallen in love with companies like Zappos, Nordstrom y Ritz-Carlton.
 These companies have made a name for themselves by being legendary in the world of customer service.
 They are so amazing, in fact, that their legend spans across a variety of industries.
 Why else would a telecommunications company take advice from a company that sells shoes?

 Now before you start thinking that customer service is isolated to one department within Phone.com, allow me broaden your view of customer service.
 If customer service is merely isolated to the people answering your calls, emails and chats, we will miss the mark we are striving for 100 percent.
 Caring customer service must permeate the entire organization, inside and out, from top to bottom, in order to achieve our goal of being awesome.
 Here are five ways we achieve caring customer service at Phone.com.

 1. Connecting With Our Customers: Taking a cue from Zappos, we promote personal, emotional connections with our customers.
 Our customer service staff is encouraged to use soft skills such as empathy, honesty and transparency to achieve this.
 We would rather have slightly longer handle times in customer service to allow our team to show they genuinely care and resolve support issues completely in the process.
 The unique thing about Phone.com is that people in all levels and departments within the company have been known to get on the phone with customers and connect with them!

 2. Customer Appreciation: We have a customer appreciation station in our office specifically designed for anyone in our company to write a note of appreciation or encouragement to a customer.
 Thursdays are “Thank you Thursdays” where everyone is reminded to send a thank you to at least one customer.
 The gesture of following up after an interaction with a customer really goes the extra mile to let customers know we truly do care.